Modal Cobalt-8 | 150 custom sounds

 OUTRO

 If Modal is planning to release a new synth in the future, I suggest they focus more on the user interface.
-I believe the company tried to do their best, but older companies like Korg are on a different level altogether – and we should all aspire to reach that level (I am hinting here at the perfect handling of the sequencer on the Minilogue XD and not so perfect one on the Cobalt-8).
+I believe the company tried to do their best, but older companies like Roland or Korg are on a different level altogether – and we should all aspire to reach that level (I am hinting here at the perfect handling of the sequencer on the Minilogue XD and not so perfect one on the Cobalt-8 / Argon-8).
 Modal, please drop the clickable knobs and make the display show values of all modules – this also applies to the envelopes!
 Graphs are nice, but oftentimes digits / numbers are good (or even necessary) to have.

 Support this page when you buy gear: